fortify-presales/IWA/README.md

 automates the build of the application and uploads the source code to [Fortify on Demand](https://www.microfocus.com/en-us/products/application-security-testing) for static analysis.

-To integrate with Fortify on Demand it makes use of [fod-github-action](https://github.com/fortify-community-plugins/fod-github-action).
+To integrate with Fortify on Demand it makes use of the PowerShell module [PowerShellForFOD](https://www.powershellgallery.com/packages/PowerShellForFOD).
+The PowerShell script that it runs automatically installs and configures this module - to make use it you will need to create the following GitHub repository "Secrets" in your "forked" copy of this repository:

+ - `FOD_ACCESS_KEY` - A Client Credentials Access Key that has been created in the Fortify on Demand portal
+ - `FOD_SECRET_KEY` - A Client Credentials Secret that has been created in the Fortify on Demand portal

 The example workflow runs on every push to the *master* branch and on every "pull request" that is created.

+### GitLab CI/CD

+TBD

 ### Azure DevOps Pipelines